ministryofjustice/security-guidance/policies/privileged-user-guide.md

 - not conducting administrative tasks (such as creating new user credentials) on untrusted public Wi-Fi networks.
 - ensuring that they are not overlooked when working on administrative tasks.
 - ensuring that they use the MoJ's Virtual private Network (VPN) to connect with MoJ systems when using Privileged user login details.
+- using only MoJ issued equipment to connect to the MoJ estate and to carry out MoJ business.

 Access to the VPN requires 2 Factor Authentication (2FA).
 The [IT Security Policy](it-security-policy.md) and [Remote Working](remote-working.md) guidance documents contain further information about Remote Working.